Picture: Daniel Tseng on Unplash

-Composed in the 1950s by Jim Hill, a leading gospel singer of his day, What A Day That Will Be soon became one the most loved hymns of Southern gospel music.
+Composed in the 1950s by Jim Hill, a leading singer of his day, What A Day That Will Be soon became one of the most loved hymns of Southern music.

-It’s been said that for people of faith, Hill’s lyrics describe what they hope for in Heaven, making it a fitting gospel hymn for a funeral.
+It’s been said that for people of faith, Hill’s lyrics describe what they hope for in Heaven, making it fitting funeral gospel song.

 May his peace be with you till we meet again